 How to access comments on paid Facebook advertisements

-The Notification Center shows the types of notification and displays details about notifications
+The Notification Center shows the types of notifications and displays details about notifications

 The details of comments include: